ADAA-404/Visualizaci-n-de-Datos-Bancarios-para-Marketing/README.md

 > [Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, Elsevier, 62:22-31, June 2014.

-## Tecnologías Usadas 🐍
+## Technologies Used 🐍
--   pandas: manipulación y análisis de datos tabulares, incluyendo la carga del conjunto de datos y transformaciones.
+-   pandas: For tabular data manipulation and analysis, including dataset loading and transformations.
--   numpy: operaciones numéricas eficientes, especialmente con arreglos de datos.
+-   numpy: For efficient numerical operations, especially with data arrays.
--   matplotlib.pyplot: creación de gráficos estáticos y personalización básica de visualizaciones.
+-   matplotlib.pyplot: For creating static plots and basic visualization customization.
--   seaborn: creación de gráficos estadísticos atractivos e informativos, incluyendo distribuciones, relaciones bivariadas y mapas de calor.
+-   seaborn: For creating attractive and informative statistical plots, including distributions, bivariate relationships, and heatmaps.
--   plotly: creación de gráficos interactivos, que permiten una exploración más dinámica de los datos directamente en el navegador.
+-   plotly: For creating interactive plots, allowing for more dynamic data exploration directly in the browser.
--   warnings: gestionar y filtrar advertencias.
+-   warnings: For managing and filtering warnings.

 ## Consideraciones en Instalación ⚙️